matco-io/stc-backup/replication/README.md

 ### Step 1b: Setting up Iroh replication using Trident server

 Iroh allows high-performance replication by launching Docker image with the Trident application on the server.
-Trident is laying out files in a plain folder, making them available for any further usage, keep internal records for managing data and allowing to push data further to IPFS (no-copy mode) or S3.
+Trident is laying out files in a plain folder, making them available for any further usage.

 #### Step 1b.1: Configure Trident